Free Consultation

 A thorough document review should be made of all reports regarding the motor carrier for the Federal Motor Carrier Safety Administration.
 This includes documents from the Compliance-Safety-Accountability (CSA) program.
 The new Safety Measurement System (SMS) calculates the safety of drivers and carriers based on seven behavioral and safety categories(BASIC) including unsafe driving; fatigued drivers, driver fitness, drugs/;alcohol, vehicle maintenance, improper loading/cargo issues and crash indicators.
 Each time a driver undergoes a roadside inspection, he or she will be evaluated on the BASIC system.
 Any violations will be recorded and used to determine the carrier’s Safety Fitness Determination (SFD) which is updated on a monthly basis.

-Your Cicero and Chicago Truck Accident Lawyers at Grazian and Volpe have litigated truck accident cases in Chicago and South Chicago for over 25 years.
+Your Cicero and Chicago Truck Accident Lawyers at Grazian and Volpe (now Lloyd Miller Law) have litigated truck accident cases in Chicago and South Chicago for over 25 years.
 We understand that victims of these accidents are often at a disadvantage because motor carriers and their insurers act quickly and aggressively in defending these cases.
 We also understand the importance of a thorough and timely investigation in pursuing these claims to assure a maximum outcome for our clients.
 Please follow our blog for our series of articles discussing truck accidents and the first Tuesday of every month on WCIU, You and Me in the Morning where we answer your question concerning all areas of personal injury law and workers’ injury law and compensation.

 About the Author